Features of the HP EliteBoard G1a: the PC inside a keyboard

 Design, format and user experience

-Aesthetically, the EliteBoard G1a could pass for a plain office keyboard.With a full layout and a clearly functional focus, HP aims for a keyboard that doesn't stand out in a corporate environment, but at the same time is comfortable for typing for hours thanks to a 2mm key travel and a response tuned "for the desktop space," according to the brand itself. configuration options that facilitate adaptation to the user.
+Aesthetically, the EliteBoard G1a could easily be mistaken for a typical office keyboard , with a full layout and a clearly functional focus.
+HP aims for it to blend seamlessly into a corporate environment while remaining comfortable for extended typing sessions, thanks to its 2mm key travel and responsiveness tailored "for desktop space," according to the brand itself.
+It also offers configuration options that allow for easy customization to suit individual users.

-The device also integrates a stereo speaker system and dual microphones.This means there's no need to add external speakers for basic audio in video calls, presentations, or other light multimedia content.
-Everything is designed so that, with just one cable to the monitor and a wireless mouse, your desktop remains as clutter-free as possible.
+The device also integrates a stereo speaker system and dual microphones , so there's no need to add external speakers for basic audio in video calls, presentations, or light multimedia content.
+Everything is designed so that, with just one cable to the monitor and a wireless mouse, the desktop remains as clutter-free as possible.

-Optionally, some versions of the EliteBoard G1a include a fingerprint reader.This complements the security measures of Windows Hello and HP's existing enterprise protection solutions.
+Optionally, some versions of the EliteBoard G1a include a fingerprint reader , which complements the security measures of Windows Hello and HP's enterprise protection solutions.
 For corporate environments, the company integrates HP Wolf Security for Business, with firmware-level reinforcements and protection against advanced threats, even considering post-quantum security scenarios.

 Ports and thickness of the HP EliteBoard G1a